jrhillae/AlienCSI_VM_JH/blogpost.md

 ```

 Now, further process the dataframe by:
-  - select interactions that are of interest
+ - selecting interactions that are of interest
-  - select rows in which species name of source and target are defined (notice we hereby only include taxons at species level in the network)
+ - selecting rows in which species name of source and target are defined (notice we hereby only include taxons at species level in the network)
- - select particular columns
+ - selecting particular columns
- - replace any interactiontype or kingdom with a terminology of choice
+ - replacing any interactiontype or kingdom with a terminology of choice
- - remove any duplicate rows
+ - removing any duplicate rows

  ```r
 interactionsCleaned <- raw_interactions %>%